Lymphoedema Travel

 Travelling with luggage

-Use a case with wheels and avoid lifting hefty cases onto or off the scales or the carousel.
+Use a case with wheels and avoid lifting heavy cases onto or off the scales or the carousel.
 Ask for assistance if you need it, or even better, arrange for support in advance.
-I was advised not to carry hand or shoulder baggage on my affected side when I was first diagnosed in 2011.
-I was also warned to exercise caution or refrain from using a backpack.
+After my diagnosis in 2011, the lymphoedema clinic advised me to avoid carrying hand or shoulder baggage on my affected side.
+They also advised me against using a backpack.

 TRAVEL INSURANCE